 This is where things can get tricky.
 Both the concept and the term "natural flavors" have always been vague.
 For her part, Brown steers clear of all foods that list "natural flavors" among their ingredients because they're "often more similar to artificial ingredients and can sometimes include preservatives," she says.

-Serena Poon, certified nutritionist and celebrity chef says, "Although historically natural flavorings have been considered a flag, it’s not a black and white conversation.
+Poon says, "Although historically natural flavorings have been considered a flag, it’s not a black and white conversation.
 Some natural flavors are in fact derived from plants, others are not.
 Some natural flavors aren’t great for your health, some are fine.
 It all depends on how the flavor components are sourced and derived.
 When buying water with natural flavoring, try to find a bit more information about where the flavors are coming from.
 If it’s not posted on the label or a company’s website, you can email them and ask."

 But, Brown says, there's always a catch.
 "Even if, for example, a certain grapefruit flavor is extracted directly from grapefruits, companies can still mix in synthetic additives, like solvents, to make that flavor blend well with the other ingredients.
 The FDA calls these ingredients 'incidental additives.'
 And, thanks to a lack of policy governing their use, food makers are not required to disclose what they are or when they're in a product."

-Bottom line: Companies can claim their flavors are all-natural, even if their compositions are partially artificial or synthetic.
+Bottom line: Companies can claim their flavors are all-natural, even if their compositions are partially synthetic.
 "Even if there's nothing artificial added, there could still be naturally derived additives that could be harmful if you consume too much of them," adds the narrator.
 Unfortunately, there's no way to know for sure, due to food companies' (albeit lawful) lack of transparency.

 While Brown acknowledges that consuming fizzy beverages isn't exactly great for your teeth (they contain carbonic acid, which can weaken tooth enamel in a cumulative effect), she also cites a 2017 study showing that carbon dioxide gas (carbonic acid) increases the release of a hunger hormone called ghrelin.
-Over a one-year period, male lab rats that drank carbonated beverages, versus those that drank still, ate more and gained more weight, due to elevated levels of ghrelin.
+Over one year, male lab rats that drank carbonated beverages, versus those that drank still, ate more and gained more weight, due to elevated levels of ghrelin.
 One then assumes that a seemingly innocuous LaCroix habit can only make us more ravenous.

 BPA is a hugely controversial toxic chemical that's often hotly debated among food-safety analysts.
 It's used to protect foods from contamination, but trace levels leach into the foods themselves.
 Despite public claims made by many food companies that they no longer use BPA-based plastics in the production of their cans and bottles, there's still no real way for consumers to tell whether the claims are true.
 This is troubling because consuming even tiny amounts of BPA can put us at risk for some very serious health issues.
-BPA exposure has been shown to be a precursor to thyroid and metabolism problems, fertility problems and irregular periods, adolescent mood swings, and even breast cancer.
+BPA exposure is a precursor to thyroid and metabolism problems, fertility problems and irregular periods, adolescent mood swings, and even breast cancer.
 Although the FDA has since deemed that BPA is safe at the current levels occurring in foods, LaCroix was once again the subject of a 2019 lawsuit brought by a former employee alleging its parent company's claims of using BPA-free cans were false.
 Per CBS News, National Beverage Corp. responded to the suit, maintaining that it had already converted to BPA-free cans two years before the suit was filed and citing the FDA's most recent findings.

 For what it's worth, says Brown, the state of California includes BPA on its Proposition 65 list of toxic chemicals known to cause cancer, birth defects, or other reproductive harm.
 And despite the FDA's claim to the contrary, Brown still feels BPA is unsafe and says, "It's not something I agree with."
 But it's ultimately up to us to make our own assessments.